-Oddly enough, plutonium doesn't stick to magnets.
-And for decades, scientists had wondered why this element doesn't act like other metals in its group.
+For decades, scientists wondered why plutonium didn't act like other metals in its group.
+For instance, plutonium is a poor conductor of electricity and it doesn't stick to magnets.
 Now researchers have figured out where its "missing magnetism" has been hiding out and it has to do with the wacky behavior of the electrons in the element's outer shell.
-Unlike other metals, which have a set number of electrons in their outer shells, when in a ground state, plutonium can have four, five or six electrons there, according to the study detailed July 10, 2015, in the journal Science Advances.
+Unlike other metals, which have a set number of electrons in their outer shells, when in a ground state, plutonium can have four, five or six electrons there.

 This fluctuating number of outer-shell electrons explains why plutonium isn't magnetic: In order for an atom to interact with magnets the unpaired electrons in its outer shell must line up in a magnetic field.
 [Read more about plutonium's missing magnetism]

 Plutonium's most stable isotope, plutonium-244, can last a long time.
 It has a half-life of about 82 million years and decays into uranium-240 through alpha decay, according to the Jefferson Lab.